awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 1. Choose the settings for the distribution, including the following:
 **Origin Domain Name**
 The origin where your MediaPackage live video channel and endpoints are\.
 From the dropdown list, choose the MediaPackage channel for your live video\.
-The format of an MediaPackage origin is ChannelID\-OriginEndpointID\-OriginEndpointURL\.
+The format of a MediaPackage origin is ChannelID\-OriginEndpointID\-OriginEndpointURL\.
 You can map one channel to several origin endpoints\.
 If you created your channel using another AWS account, type the origin URL value into the field\.
 The origin must be an HTTPS URL\.
 For more information, see [Origin Domain Name](distribution-web-values-specify.md#DownloadDistValuesDomainName) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.
 **Origin Path**